Aboitiz Corporate Governance

 Approval of Directors’ Remuneration and Per Diem

-The Company has a policy on transparency of compensation for its Directors and key officers, in accordance with the SEC rules.
-Information on the basis of Board remuneration is readily accessible through the Company’s SEC Form 17-A (Annual Report), the Annual Corporate Governance Report, Board Corporate Governance Committee minutes and its Company Website.
-The Board Corporate Governance Committee ensures that the Directors’ and executives’ remuneration are consistent with the Company culture, strategy and business policies at a level sufficient to attract and retain Directors and officers who are needed to run the Company successfully.
-The Company rewards its individual Directors and Officers based on ability to execute their duties and responsibilities.
-It is the Company’s philosophy to reward officers and employees based on individual performance measured through established Human Resources management metrics.
+The Company has a compensation transparency policy for its Directors and key officers, pursuant to SEC rules.
+Information based on Board remuneration is readily accessible through the Company’s SEC Form 17-A (Annual Report), the Annual Corporate Governance Report, ESCG Committee minutes and its Company Website.
+The ESCG Committee ensures that the Directors’ and executives’ remuneration are consistent with the Company culture, strategy and business policies at a level sufficient to attract and retain Directors and officers who are needed to run the Company successfully.
+The Company rewards its individual Directors and key officers based on their ability to execute their duties and responsibilities.

-Performance is evaluated and compensation is reviewed on an annual basis.
+Performance is evaluated and compensation is reviewed annually.
 The Company ensures that it pays its Directors and Officers competitively by comparing rates with other Philippine based companies through participation in and access to market salary surveys.
+Any adjustments in the Director’s remuneration and per diems must be approved by the Company’s shareholders.

 Nominations of Board of Directors and the Right to Elect Directors Individually